the-jatin-singh/Cynthia-Ugwu-Portfolio-Clone/README.md

 Incorporated Scroll Trigger to trigger animations based on scrolling, enhancing the overall visual appeal.

 # Technologies Used
-HTML: Structuring the website's layout and content.
+- HTML: Structuring the website's layout and content.
-CSS: Styling and responsive design for a visually appealing look.
+- CSS: Styling and responsive design for a visually appealing look.
-JavaScript: Implementing interactivity and animations for a dynamic user experience.
+- JavaScript: Implementing interactivity and animations for a dynamic user experience.
-Locomotive Scroll: Facilitating smooth scrolling behavior.
+- Locomotive Scroll: Facilitating smooth scrolling behavior.
-GSAP: Adding animation effects to various elements on the website.
+- GSAP: Adding animation effects to various elements on the website.

 # Usage
-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Open index.html in your preferred web browser to explore the cloned portfolio website.
+- Open index.html in your preferred web browser to explore the cloned portfolio website.

 # Credits
-Cynthia Ugwu: Original creator of the portfolio design.
+- Cynthia Ugwu: Original creator of the portfolio design.
 The cloned website is based on her work.

-Author
+# Author
 This portfolio clone project was created by Jatin Singh.
 It serves as a testament to my front-end development skills and dedication to continuous learning and improvement.

 # Feedback
 Feedback and suggestions for improvements are welcome.
-Feel free to contact [Your Name] to provide feedback and contribute to the project's growth.
+Feel free to contact me to provide feedback and contribute to the project's growth.

-License
-This project is licensed under the [License Name].
-You are free to use, modify, and distribute the code as per the license terms.